Skip to content

 These can really add up, especially if there’s a gap between leaving your current home and moving into the new one

-The former, in particular, can really add up.
-So make sure you check if your removals company included these in your quote
+The former, in particular, can really increase costs, so make sure you check if your removals company included these in your quote

 Do I need a removals survey to get an accurate removals cost?